Disney vs. Universal: A Complete Comparison of Both Parks

 Attraction prices range from $7-$15 per ride; prices and ride offerings vary by the day.

-Universal’s ‘skip the regular line’ system is called Express Pass.
+The ‘skip the regular line’ option at Universal Orlando is called Universal Express.

 The add-on can be purchased ahead of time, once you’re in the park, or comes free when you stay at a Universal Premier Resort.

-The purchase of an Express Pass allows you to use the Express Pass line at most of the attractions at Universal Studios and Islands of Adventure.
+The purchase of a Universal Express pass allows you to use the Universal Express line, for the entire day, at most of the attractions at Universal Studios and Islands of Adventure.

 The number of Express Passes available on a given date is limited, however, so it is recommended to purchase them ahead of time.